ovh/cerberus-core/README.md

 ### General settings ###

-For security purpose, most of setting values must be defined as VARENV.
-So, to configure the tool, you just have to export following environment variables:
+Default secrets are defined as VARENV.
+To configure the tool, you have to export following environment variables:

  * EMAIL_STORAGE_DIR: The folder where to store fetched and sent emails
  * MAGIC_SMTP_HEADER: King of tag in SMTP header defining e-mail source (see next section)